What computing resources are available at NNU?

 Have a short break between classes and need to check your email?
 Not a problem!
 There are kiosk computer stations available for short-term use in the Johnson Sports Center, the Fine Arts Building, the Helstrom Business Center, the Science Building, the Student Center, the Wiley Learning Center, and in various other locations across campus.

-To make sure you are protected against computer viruses and mal-ware, NNU has licensed with Sophos to provide free protection!
+Don't forget anti-virus software!
+You are responsible for your anti-virus software on your personal machines, and we have the resources to help you!
+To make sure you are protected against computer viruses and mal-ware, NNU has licensed with Sophos to provide free protection.
 If you login on the NNU portal at my.nnu.edu and click on the Student tab, you will be able to download Sophos to your own computer.
 If you encounter any issues while trying to install Sophos, the Technology and Media Resources office is available to help!
 Call 467-8111 or create a ticket on their system at help.nnu.edu.

 Software is also available for specific courses or departments as needed.
 For information on these applications, check with your instructor.

 At NNU, students are credited $10 per semester for printing needs.
-You may print to network printers directly from NNU-managed computers in labs, or send a document to your print queue from your own computer or laptop.
-Check out the help document for more information.
+You may print to network printers directly from NNU-managed computers in labs, or send a document to your print queue from your own computer or laptop via mobile print.
+Check out the help document for more information at it.nnu.edu/printing.